SAP-samples/teched2025-XP260/exercises/ex3/ex3.1/README.md

 As part of audit logs, there can be cases where you want to generate custom audit logs.
 For example, if you want to log 403 - Forbidden events when a user is not having roles but is still trying to access certain data.
 This can be achieved by adding custom handlers in a CAP application.

 - Action:
+  - Create a new file 'server.js' in your project on root-level, underneath 'secure-incident-management'
-  - Copy the contents of [server.js](./server.js) into a new project’s root-level server.js file.
+  - Copy the contents of [server.js](./server.js) into the 'server.js' file.
   - Open 'server.js' from your project and make sure that the 403-audit logic (non-batch + batch sub-requests) are present exactly as shown here:

   ```